opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ------------
 .. c:function:: template<typename _Tp> _Tp* alignPtr(_Tp* ptr, int n=sizeof(_Tp))

-    Aligns pointer to the specified number of bytes
+    Aligns a pointer to the specified number of bytes.

-    :param ptr: The aligned pointer
+    :param ptr: Aligned pointer.

-    :param n: The alignment size; must be a power of two
+    :param n: Alignment size that must be a power of two.

 The function returns the aligned pointer of the same type as the input pointer: